 Put out a boot tray near the front entrance so buyers have a place to put their shoes if you prefer that they remove them.
+This is especially crucial if you’re selling a home during winter.
 Our agent provided shoe booties for guests to use as well.

 Display Important Homeowner Information

 Your real estate agent will likely provide marketing brochures for your home.
 Be sure to display the brochures in a prominent place prior to a showing.
 If you have any additional “marketing tools”, display those alongside the brochures.

 I’m a huge fan of creating a homeowner binder that provides a summary of info about the house (I’ll be walking you through what to include in the binder in my next post).
 The binder sends the message to the buyer that the homeowners did a great job maintaining the home.

 In our case, I also displayed a photo album that enabled the buyer to see what the exterior looks like during the warm weather months (since we were selling our house in January).
 Our deck was a prime selling feature, but the winter weather made it difficult for buyers to envision how awesome an entertainment space it is — hence the need for the photos!

 It probably goes without saying that you should remove valuables such as money, jewelry, credit cards etc. prior to an open house or a home showing.
 I’d also recommend removing or locking up firearms, prescription drugs, and any financial documents (or other documents containing personal information that could be used by identity thieves).

 Consider removing most of these items from your property and stored them off-site at the home of a trusted relative or friend prior to listing your home for sale.

 A large chunk of your home showing prep time will be taken up by clearing the everyday “clutter” — those items that give away the fact that actual humans are living in the house.
 Designate containers in each room that you can use to quickly clear clutter from all the flat surfaces.